indyjo/bitwrk/README.md

 If generating this enormous amount of work for nothing more than a simple cryptographic lottery can be lucrative, there must be demand for tasks more useful.
+Tasks that people are actually willing to pay for.
 Let's find out!

 Quick Start Instructions
 ------------------------